 Originally, the church was a hall building with two low, four-sided towers on the west side.
 In the years 1355-1365, a three-bay long, polygonal ended from the east chancel was built, and in the last decade of the fourteenth century the church from the hall was transformed into a basilica, by raising the central nave and equipping it with clerestory windows to illuminate the interior.
 The towers were systematically raised from the second half of the fourteenth century to the first half of the fifteenth century.
 The brick walls were erected in the monk and Flemish bonds, the external facades were diversified with regularly spaced putlog holes on the scaffolding used during the construction, and in some places they were decorated with patterns made of black-colored zendrówka bricks.
 Architectural details were made of limestone and sandstone ashlar.

-Eventually, St. Mary’s Church reached the form of a three-nave basilica with a two-tower western facade, a wide nave obtained thanks to aisles and chapels built in the years 1435 – 1446 from the north and south.
+Eventually, St. Mary’s Church reached the form of a three-aisle basilica with a two-tower western facade, a wide nave obtained thanks to aisles and chapels built in the years 1435 – 1446 from the north and south.
 Originally, its characteristic element were the flying buttresses, distributing the expansion forces of the vaults, mounted above the roofs of the aisles and growing out of the roofs of later added chapels (in the early modern period they were covered with higher roofs of aisles).
 The slender and soaring chancel was finished on three sides from the east and equipped with narrow windows pierced between high, stepped buttresses.
 A sacristy was attached to it in the 15th century from the north.